gajjuCoderBoi/capstone-project/README.md

 ## Major Hurdles

+   - Implementation of RabbitMQ.
+   - Getting the services to communicate through the queues.
+   - Test Coverage.
    - Adding the different services to the Jenkins pipeline and getting the coverage to show
-   - Getting the services to communicate through the queues

 ## Installation Instruction